 Sleeping Bag Temperature Rating Standards

 Basically, standards would be great if the world was limited to the variables inherent in sleeping bag temperature ratings.
 Fortunately, we’re all way more diverse than that, as are the places and conditions in which we camp.
-As individuals, how we feel, what we eat, when we eat it, hydration, what we’re wearing inside the bag and, perhaps most important, how well we fit in the sleeping bag, all have dramatic effects on how warm we sleep.
+As individuals, how we feel, what we eat, when we eat it, hydration, what we’re wearing inside the bag and, perhaps most important, how well we fit in the sleeping bag, all have dramatic effects on how warmly we sleep.

 However, despite all the variables, the EN/ISO standards are still the best way to help you figure out a baseline performance level for a sleeping bag.
-It reflects a range and one that accounts for your body size, giving you a great idea of how any given bag will perform in the real world.
+It reflects a range that accounts for your body size, giving you a great idea of how any given bag will perform in the real world.

 So, to help you find a warmer night at camp, our product designers give their tips for using a sleeping bag rating to find a bag and system suited for your adventures.